 One of the first orders is expected this week, when the Obama administration will call for the creation of new standards on what critical private-sector companies should do to protect their computer systems from hackers.

-It is possible that freed from the constraints of ever having to run for office again, Obama might be more willing to adopt some big, controversial executive orders, but for now I remain skeptical.
+It is possible that freed from the constraints of ever having to run for office again Obama might be more willing to adopt some big, controversial executive orders, but for now I will remain skeptical.

 This “new” push sounds nearly identically to the big “We Can’t Wait” policy initiative campaign Obama launched in 2011.
 That turned out to be mostly a collection of very modest changes that was more PR than substance.